You Ask, We Investigate: Lights along Interstate 49 in Northwest Arkansas

-NORTHWEST ARKANSAS (KNWA) – In this week’s ‘You Ask, We Investigate’ report, KNWA’s Katelynn Zoellner spoke with the Arkansas Department of Transportation to find out if there are plans to illuminate Interstate 49 in Northwest Arkansas.
+NORTHWEST ARKANSAS (KFTA) – In this week’s ‘You Ask, We Investigate’ report, Fox 24’s Katelynn Zoellner spoke with the Arkansas Department of Transportation to find out if there are plans to illuminate Interstate 49 in Northwest Arkansas.

 “We have more than 700 miles of interstate in Arkansas,” he said.
 “That would be an expensive light bill if you will to illuminate that entire stretch.”